hzhi54/EDA_MTA_Project/project_code.md

 # Proposal

 ## Introduction
-Our goal is to tell the WYWT orgainization about where they can set up street teams near MTA subway stations so that they can get as much people to join their gala every summer.
+Our goal is to tell the WTWY orgainization about where they can set up street teams near MTA subway stations so that they can get as much people to join their gala every summer.
 To do this, I'm going to do research on the peak time with the most people entering and exiting of the subway stations.
 This way the organization will know about where they can meet the most people so that the chances of getting someone to know about the organization are a lot higher.

 ## Preperation
 ### Data